frctl/consolidate/README.md

 Generic template engine adapter for [Fractal](http://frctl.github.io), powered by [consolidate.js](https://github.com/tj/consolidate.js).

-If a specific Fractal template engine adapter for your desired language is available then it is recommended to **use that instead of this one** as it will likely be easier to use and configure than this generic handler.
+If a specific Fractal template engine adapter for your desired language is available then it is recommended to **use that instead** as it will likely be easier to use and configure than this generic handler.

 Currently specific template engine adapters have been implemented for: